OperaVaria/cdb-birthday/docs/README.md

 # CDbBirthday

 A simple, lightweight command line application, written in C, to store birthday information in an SQLite database.
-Database entries can be easily stored, viewed, and removed—birthdays for the current date can be checked as well.
+With it, database entries can be easily stored, viewed, or removed.

-The program is built mainly as a programming exercise and showcase.
+The app is built mainly as a programming exercise and showcase.

 The project uses the SQLite C/C++ interface, it's amalgamation file is attached for easier compilation.
 The SQLite code **[is in the public domain](https://sqlite.org/copyright.html)**.